mfessenden/SKTiled/Docs/Documentation/What's New.md

 - `TiledSceneDelegate.tilemap` property is now optional
 - `TiledSceneDelegate.cameraNode` property is now optional
-- `SKTiledSceneCamera.worldNode` property is now optional
+- `SKTiledSceneCamera.world` property is now optional

 As a result, references to `SKTilemap` & `SKTiledSceneCamera` nodes will need to be unwrapped: